e-j-w/LevelUp/README.md

 * Listing of levels and gamma rays corresponding to a given nucleus.
 * Listing of gamma-ray cascades corresponding to a given nucleus.
+* Checking for overlapping/nearby gamma-ray energies in two nuclei.
 * Lookup of gamma-ray cascades entered by the user, in order to determine the nucleus from which the cascade originates.

 ## How to Install